javieranton-zz/warp_like_express/README.md

 ## Current state

 You can open GET endpoints that include request query strings and headers.
 Paths must be absolute (no slashes yet).
-The endpoints can reply with any type of data (text,html,json, or any buffer) and can also set its own custom headers
+The endpoints can reply with any type of data (text,html,json, or any buffer) and can also set its own custom response headers

 No POST/other functionality is available, but it can be developed.
 Feel free to fork/PR